MONDAY, 28 MARCH 2005

 Over the next two or three minutes I am a functioning organism: I take into account traffic, pedestrians, red lights, green lights; I turn left or right into the correct streets and alleys; I control my speed, pull the brakes when necessary, and stop where I need to.
 I am also busy with intelligent thought processes: to burn photos from a digital camera onto a CD is unnecessary, so I reckon, because I already have all the photos on my computer; I also remember that the guy said we can just plug the memory card into the computer on his desk, go through the pictures and just mark the ones I want to print out.

-Then, suddenly, I realize the mask is pulled over my chin.
+Then, suddenly, I realise the mask is pulled over my chin.
 It was on my face all this time.
 I was simply unaware of it for the two or three minutes that I was in full human functioning mode.

 And so, ladies and gents, it is with many other truths.

 [08/06/15: People tend to think that if X is true, or if Y is not true, that they will certainly know it.
-We do not always realize how fully aware we can be, how awake we can be, and sober, and intelligent, and how we can fully function in complex relationships and situations, and in all this time be totally unaware of a truth that is staring us right in the face.
+We do not always realise how fully aware we can be, how awake we can be, and sober, and intelligent, and how we can fully function in complex relationships and situations, and in all this time be totally unaware of a truth that is staring us right in the face.
 This also applies to religious beliefs.
 People will believe 100% in something, and think if it were not true, that they would simply “know” it, since they are after all fully aware of things around them, that they are sober and intelligent, and that they successfully function in complex situations every day.
 “How can I function like I do every day,” they will ask, “and not suspect there’s something wrong?”]

 Two things: How other people see you and how other people see themselves as they think you see them.